spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-telegram.md

 - send `login-matrix` to the bot and follow instructions about how to send the access token to it

-- make sure you don't log out the `Mautrix-Telegram` device some time in the future, as that would break the Double Puppeting feature
+- make sure you don't log out the session for which you obtained an access token some time in the future, as that would break the Double Puppeting feature